divyanshujain11/ML_Dumb_People_Help/Readme.md

 🚀 Seamless Adaptation: Whether communicating with gestures or words, our program seamlessly bridges the gap, opening doors to meaningful interactions.

 💬 Universal Dialogue: Witness the power of technology as it transforms hand gestures into a universal language, sparking conversations and connections.
+We use many sign for translaltion
+☝️- help
+✊- sorry
+🤟 - i love vimal sir
+👍- good job
+✌️- pleasure meeting with you

 🔗 Join the Journey 🔗